For all intents and purposes, broadband is a high-speed internet connection, provided either at home or through your mobile.

 Cable is usually the fastest connection but also the most expensive.
 It typically has no additional built-in costs or data charges, however, and requires no landline.
 See uSwitch's best cable broadband deals here.

 ADSL will work as long as the telephone line works and you pay your bill.
 If there is a problem, however, then you may have to wait a while for it to be fixed, as there's a good chance that you will have to deal with BT, BT OpenReach and your internet provider.
 This can take days.

 The main problem with ADSL is that the quality of line and the distance you live from your phone exchange have a massive effect on your connection and speed — not a problem in cities, but if you live in the country, it can affect you quite badly.

 3G and 4G connections are as reliable as a mobile phone — on the whole very good, but at peak times and in certain areas, you will notice a drop in signal.

 Cable broadband provides the most reliable connection.
 It usually connects to the BT cabinet in the street outside your home, thus the amount of copper BT wiring is greatly reduced.
 Providers will have their own support and technicians, so fault-handling times will also be reduced.

 When it comes to assessing the reliability of broadband providers, personal recommendations are always worth listening to.
-At uSwitch we try to give an overview of the broadband market rather than pushing people down a particular route.
-However, on our broadband provider pages we display customer reviews, awards and comments.
-Visit our [broadband provider page] and see what people are saying about your provider.
+At uSwitch we try to give an overview of the broadband market.
+On our broadband provider pages, we display customer reviews, awards and comments.
+Visit our broadband provider page and see what people are saying about your provider.